Walk to School

 Corangamite kids and their families are encouraged to walk, ride or scoot to and from school throughout October to help build healthy habits for life as part of VicHealth's Walk to School.

-Corangamite Shire Council will work with local primary schools to deliver a range of activities encouraging more families to walk, ride or scoot to school this October thanks to a grant from VicHealth.
+In 2017 Corangamite Shire Council worked with local primary schools to deliver a range of activities encouraging more families to walk, ride or scoot to school this October thanks to a grant from VicHealth.

 Healthy travel means healthy kids

-There are so many reasons to join Walk to School in 2017.
+There are so many reasons to walk, ride and scoot to and from school.

 Walking, riding or scooting to and from school is a great way to work towards the recommended 60 minutes of physical activity, every day.
 Plus, kids who are active are more likely to develop healthy habits that lead to lifelong health benefits.